-Social media powerhouse Neal Shaffer outlines the steps to developing a killer content strategy for social.
+Social media powerhouse Neal Schaffer outlines the steps to developing a killer content strategy for social.

 Most content marketers get social media wrong because they only view it as an amplification channel.
 If you plan to use your content marketing strategy for social media as a means to “advertise,” it’s time to change direction.